Magnetic nanodrug delivery in non-Newtonian blood flows: Introduction

-A structural difference within the models developed in the literature concerns the way in which particles are described.
+A structural difference within the models developed in the literature lies in how particles are described.
 Instead of describing particle distribution in blood as a continuum and using a diffusion equation to study the evolution of the particle concentration, several studies consider particles as discrete elements and track the trajectory of each individual particle \cite{yue2012motion,boghi2017numerical,lunoo2015capture,rukshin2017modeling,Freund2012computational,ye2018computational}.
 Yue \textit{et al.} \cite{yue2012motion} implemented a stochastic model for the transport of nanoparticle clusters in a Hagen-Poiseuille flow in order to find an optimal injection point.
 Using a similar approach, Rukshin \textit{et al.} \cite{rukshin2017modeling} developed a stochastic model to simulate the behaviour of magnetic particles in small vessels.
 Lunnoo and Puangmali \cite{lunoo2015capture} used a generalized power-law model to investigate the parameters which play a crucial role in magnetic drug targeting, showing how difficult it can be to keep small particles in the desired region.
 Recently, in Boghi \textit{et al.} \cite{boghi2017numerical} a numerical simulation of drug delivery in the blood in the coeliac trunk was performed.

 In the present work we analyse the forces and parameters involved in the process of magnetic drug delivery and highlight the importance of considering realistic non-Newtonian models for blood flow and the motion of the nanoparticles in it.
 It is crucial to consider the non-Newtonian behaviour of the blood in order to predict if particles are able to reach the desired area.
 A mathematical model in a two-dimensional channel is introduced in Section \ref{sect:genericmathmodel}.
-In Section \ref{sec:bloodnonnewt}, it is explained how choosing an oversimplified constitutive law for the fluid in the vessel or a wrong value for the viscosity in the centre of the channel can lead to significant errors.
-In Section \ref{sec:conceq} we show how magnetic forces act on particles depending on their size.
-Numerical simulations illustrating the influence of some key parameters are presented in Section \ref{sec:results}.
+In Section \ref{sec:bloodnonnewt}, we explain how choosing an oversimplified constitutive law for the fluid in the vessel or an incorrect value for the viscosity in the centre of the channel can lead to significant errors.
+In Section \ref{sec:conceq} we demonstrate how magnetic forces act on particles depending on their size.
+Numerical simulations illustrating the influence of key parameters are presented in Section \ref{sec:results}.
+We draw our conclusions in Section \ref{sec:conclu}.